ceph/ceph/doc/rados/operations/health-checks.rst

    ceph config set global bluestore_slow_ops_warn_lifetime 10
    ceph config set global bluestore_slow_ops_warn_threshold 5

-this may be done surgically for individual OSDs or a given mask
+this may be done for specific OSDs or a given mask, for example:

 .. prompt:: bash $